lmas/ss13.se/README.md

 - clarify time period for graphs

+- show note about data source for each server (byond, server poll)

 - summary page showing total stats for all servers:
     - # online/warn/offline servers
     - total/average # of online players